A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Planar trivalent graphs

-We use isotopy and the flip moves to relate when two perfect matchings of a planar graph are the same.
-Flip moves behave well with respect to perfect matchings, i.e., it is the reason we chose the Jordan curve to intersect the plane drawing along edges instead of vertices.
-For example, the next lemma implies that all 1-flip moves must occur for a Jordan curve in a plane drawing of $G$ that intersects an edge in a perfect matching of $G$.
+Flip moves and isotopy of plane graphs can be used to tell when two planar trivalent graphs and a choice of perfect matching edges for each are equivalent.
+To build up to a theorem like Theorem~\ref{thm:graph-iso} for a graph with a perfect matching (Theorem~\ref{thm:perfect-matching-iso} below), we need two lemmas and an analysis of the flip moves with respect to perfect matchings.
+The first lemma implies that, for all perfect matchings $M$ of $G$, all 1-flip moves must occur for a Jordan curve in a plane graph of $G$ that intersects a perfect matching edge in $M$.

 \begin{lemma} If $G$ is a planar trivalent graph with a given perfect matching $M$, then all of the bridges of $G$ are contained within $M$. \end{lemma}